Foundationalist Theories of Epistemic Justification

 Suppose I claim to be justified in believing that Fred will die shortly and offer as my evidence that Fred has an untreatable and serious form of cancer.
-Concerned, you ask me how I discovered that Fred has the cancer and I respond that it is just a hunch on my part.
-As soon as you discover that I have no reason at all to suppose that Fred has the cancer, you will immediately conclude that my whimsical belief about Fred’s condition gives me no justification for believing that Fred will soon die.
+Concerned, you ask me how I discovered that Fred has cancer, and I respond that it is just a hunch on my part.
+As soon as you become convinced (perhaps after further questioning) that I have no good reason to suppose that Fred has cancer, you will immediately conclude that my suspicion about Fred’s condition gives me no justification for believing that Fred will soon die.
 Generalizing, one might suggest the following principle:

 To be justified in believing P on the basis of E one must be justified in believing E.

-To be justified in believing P on the basis of E one must not only be (1) justified in believing E, but also (2) justified in believing that E makes probable P.
+To be justified in believing P on the basis of E one must be (1) justified in believing E, and (2) justified in believing that E makes probable P.

 If we accept the more controversial second clause of PIJ, the looming regresses proliferate.
 Not only must S above be justified in believing E1, S must also be justified in believing that E1 makes likely P, a proposition he would have to infer (if there are no foundations) from some other proposition F1, which he would have to infer from F2, which he would have to infer from F3, and so on ad infinitum.
 But S would also need to be justified in believing that F1 does in fact make likely that E1 makes likely P, a proposition he would need to infer from some other proposition G1, which he would need to infer from some other proposition G2, and so on.
 And he would need to infer that G1 does indeed make likely that F1 makes likely that E1 makes likely P, and so on.
 Without noninferentially justified beliefs, it would seem that we would need to complete an infinite number of infinitely long chains of reasoning in order to be justified in believing anything!